My Boomerang Won't Come Back: Australian reaction

 At the time of its release, despite its less-than-respectful treatment of Aboriginal people, Australian record-buyers apparently had no problem with the original "black in the face" version.
-Musicologist David Kent has calculated that the song reached No. 1 there in December 1962, and a copy of the record has been archived by Music Australia.
+Musicologist David Kent has calculated that the song reached No. 1 there in December 1961, and a copy of the record has been archived by Music Australia.
+Australian musician Horrie Dargie's quintet recorded a response song, "My Boomerang Did Come Back" (1962), co-written by Nat Kipner, Johnny Devlin and Clyde Collins, which peaked in the top 100.

 By 2015, however, times had changed, and the Australian Broadcasting Corporation (ABC) banned the song, after a listener complained that it was racist.
 The ABC apologized after its Hobart-based radio program, Weekends, played the song in September of that year, at the request of a listener.
 Following the complaint, the broadcaster said it has removed the track completely from its system and taken steps to ensure "this would not happen again".
 The ABC's Audience and Consumer Affairs Department released a statement that the error was due to staff "not being familiar with the track’s lyrics".

 The Worker reference

 The song is referred to in Drake's ITV sitcom The Worker.
-In the 1969 episode "Hello, Cobbler" (coincidentally, the only one to survive in a colour version), Charlie's eponymous character is hit on the head by a boomerang and hallucinates a bizarre Australian adventure (also "politically incorrect" due to its use of actors, including Drake himself, playing Aborigine characters in blackface makeup).
+In the 1969 episode "Hello, Cobbler" (coincidentally, the only one to survive in a colour version), Charlie's eponymous character is hit on the head by a boomerang and hallucinates a bizarre Australian adventure (which sees the actors, including Drake himself, playing Aboriginal characters in blackface makeup).
 When he wakes up he asks, "What happened?" and is told, "Something you've always wanted--your boomerang came back!"